 A system contains four particles evenly distributed between two boxes.
 Before heat transfer, two units of energy are distributed between the particles in one box and the particles in the other box have zero energy.
 After heat transfer, the two units of energy are evenly distributed between the two boxes.
 Calculate to 4 significant figures the entropy change for this process.

 Consider two systems that are identical in all respects, except that in one the molecules are distinguishable, whereas in the other the molecules are indistinguishable.
-What would be the difference between the molar entropies of these two systems?
+What would the difference between the molar entropies of these two systems be?